Overview

 How It Got Built

+The relevant detail isn't the code.
+It's that the design intent survived all the way to a shipped, audited product, with no compromises forced by handing off to someone who didn't share the vision.
 AI tooling makes that level of end-to-end ownership newly possible for designers with strong product judgment.
 AnchorKit was, in part, a deliberate exercise in finding the limits of that.

-Front-end output — clean, accessible, and on-brand by default
+Front-end output, clean and accessible by default

 What I Learned

 A clean UX hypothesis is not a validated market opportunity.
-The design gap was real — but I never asked whether the people using the incumbent plugins were actually frustrated by it.
+The design gap was real, but I never asked whether the people using the incumbent plugins were actually frustrated by it.

 Outcome